 Albuquerque is a beautiful city to visit no matter the time of year.
-If you're going to be in town during the month of November, or a local looking for happenings around the city, read on for this local event guide.
+If you're going to be in town during the month of November, or are a local looking for happenings around the city, read on for this local event guide.

 Albuquerque Tango Festival

-The festival features workshop-style classes, over 30 hours of milongas (dance sessions) with DJs, and lots of tango dancing.
+The Albuquerque Tango Festival features workshop-style classes, over 30 hours of milongas (dance sessions) with DJs, and lots of tango dancing.
 The festival takes place at the Las Puertas, located at 1512 1st Street NW.
 There are full days of milongas that take place over a 3-day weekend, and for a signature, special touch custom cakes are served at each milonga to make it extra sweet.
 All levels are welcome.

 Doggie Dash & Dawdle